 Opal jewelry is a stunning addition to any collection but requires special care to maintain its beauty.
 This expert guide will explore the best practices for cleaning and caring for your opal jewelry.
-As of May 2024, we’ve gathered the latest information and expert tips to help you keep your opals sparkling.
+As of November 2024, we’ve gathered the latest information and expert tips to help you keep your opals sparkling.

 We’ll start by familiarizing you with the basics of cleaning opal jewelry, followed by some fascinating facts about these gemstones.
 You’ll discover 7 expert tips for ensuring your opals remain pristine.
 We’ll also dive into various opal jewelry designs and provide specific guidance on cleaning opal rings, necklaces, and earrings.